Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #probability.distributions, #mathematics.jacobian, #mathematical-concepts.variable-change

-## Distinguish between the "direct" transformation of a probability density and its proper transformation under a change of variables.
+## Distinguish between the "direct" transformation of a probability density and its proper transformation under a change of variables

-Direct transformation of a density \( p_x(x) \) by simply substituting the transformation function, yielding \( p_x(g(y)) \), does not account for how differential volume elements are distorted by the variable change.
+Direct transformation of a density $p_x(x)$ by simply substituting the transformation function, yielding $p_x(g(y))$, does not account for how differential volume elements are distorted by the variable change.
 This method often results in an incorrect density on the transformed space and fails to preserve the total probability.
 The correct transformation, however, involves the Jacobian determinant approach:

 $$
 p_y(y) = p_x(g(y)) \left|\operatorname{det} \mathbf{J}_{g}(y) \right|